LorenzoFrangella/Individual-assignment-1899674-iot/README.md

 the average is sent using mqtt and wifi.
 To send messages WIFI is necessary, ssid and password can be set in menuconfig, and also mqtt server and topic is needed and can be changed into menuconfig.
+Also Mqtt requires an username and a password, the comunication is over mqtts, so it is encrypted by tls, username and password for authentication are inserted into the menuconfig.

 ---

 ## Tests

 In the following part we will exectute some tests in order to evaluate the performances of the project.
 We are interested